alexeymorgunov/structbioinfo/README.md

 # Structural bioinformatics practical

-**Part II BBS Bioinformatics** - 16:00-18:00, 5 Mar 2018
+**Part II BBS Bioinformatics** - 15:00-17:00, 11 Mar 2019

 Instructions for the practical are below.
 [Answers](Answers.md) are available for reference.

 Just in case, I've made available all the [files](files) that you are otherwise supposed to download throughout the practical from their original sources.
-This may be useful if some analyses take too long to run on the servers.
+This may be useful if some analyses take too long to run on the servers, the servers are down (happens more often than you'd think!) or if they fail to run for some unexplained reason.
 Check the relevant section in [Answers](Answers.md) for the exact links.

-[Lecture slides](StructBioInfo2018.pdf) from the lecture on 22 Feb 2018 are also available for reference.
+[Lecture slides](StructBioInfo2019.pdf) from the lecture on 5 Mar 2019 are also available for reference.

 ---
 **1. Finding the right structures - UniProt and PDB.**